Rotwall72/Threatmixer/README.md

 # *Changelog*

-Version 2.2.3
+Version 2.2.4

+- Marked Watcher 1.5 regions as no longer "new"
+- Updated credits to include github contributers

 Bugfixes:
-- Implemented a band-aid fix for preview songs not fading out
-    - Hitting the preview toggle button will end all currently playing previews
+- Proper fix to unruly previews made

 In progress:
 - Up-to-date tutorial section